ethereumproject/evm-rs/FORMATTING.md

 #### Manual formatting overrides
 The formatting constraint is checked within Travis CI and Jenkins continuous integration pipelines, hence any pull-request should be formatted before it may be merged.

-Though, as most of the tooling generally is, `rustfmt` isn’t perfect and sometimes one would requite to force the manual formatting, as, for instance, it’s required for the `Patch` interface in `evm-rs`
+Though, as most of the tooling generally is, `rustfmt` isn’t perfect and sometimes one would requite to force the manual formatting, as, for instance, it’s required for the `Patch` interface in `ethereumvm`
 ##### Original code
 ```rust
 pub struct EmbeddedAccountPatch;